 Day 10: Pittsburgh, PA

 Favorite Day of the Trip: Our day in Denver and Boulder, CO.
 Both cities were beautiful and dynamic, full of great things to see and explore, great food, great beer, and a nice vibe.
-I want to go back.
+I would like to spend more time in both places.
+Each day was incredibly special, actually.
+And our time at Best Friends Animal Sanctuary is also a day I won’t soon forget.

 Favorite State: Utah.
 Unbelievably beautiful.